-Start a blog on a free platform, do the post for fun, don’t want any reward or point, or stuff like these.
+Start a blog on a free platform, do the post for fun, don’t want any reward or point, or stuff like that.
+Amateur blogs are fun.

-There is another term for amateur blogger is beginner blogger.
+There is another term for the amateur blogger or beginner blogger.

-You are reading this post that means you want to scale your blogging journey or make your blog a profitable business.
+You are reading this post which means you want to scale your blogging journey or make your blog a profitable business.